 Printer only vs. MultiFunction Printer (Copy, Print, Scan, Fax)

 I can’t remember the last time I sent a fax, but occasionally I do need to scan documents, and I have to copy something at least once a week.
 So, I’m glad to have a multi-function printer at the ready.
 If you never need to copy anything, then a multifunction printer might be the best option for you.
 If you ever have to take a trip to Staples to get something copied, you might consider getting a multi-function printer.

 - I have the previous version of the HP LaserJet Pro M426fdw and really love it.
 I’ve had three HP printers since I got my first one in the early 1990s.
 I love their reliability and durability.

 Many of the newer printers are duplex.
 This means that they print front and back.
 I like this option because it saves on paper!

 Is Your MultiFunction Printer not working?

 Check out this blog first.
-If none of those suggestions work, we can help you with your printer issues.
+If none of those suggestions work, we can help.
 Give us a call and give me a run-down of the symptoms.
 Do I think we can fix it in a reasonable amount of time?
 I’ll let you know before we schedule an appointment.
 If not, I’ll let you know that it’s probably time for a new one.